April 18th, 2007

 the base of the skull, inserts a catheter that suctions out the child’s brain causing the skull to collapse.

-is inhumane and uncivilized.
-If the baby’s head had traveled just three more inches, this would be
+inhumane and uncivilized.
+If the baby’s head had traveled just three more inches, this would be considered

 For further information: www.ADistantThunder.com